Early Estimation of Language to Latent Alignment in Diffusion Models: Experimental Setup

 \subsection{Evaluation Tasks}

 To evaluate the proposed method, we conducted the following experiments:

 \begin{itemize}

 \item{\textbf{Language-to-Latent Alignment.}} We start by examining the language-to-latent alignment throughout the denoising process of N competing random seeds.
 We measure the alignment with \model and CLIP, and compare the difference between the best and the worst images (VQAScore is used to rank images by their alignment with the prompt).
-This allows us to observe how early \model can detect misalignments. \item{\textbf{Best-of-N:}} Our main experiment follows recent work~\cite{vqascore, inference_time_scaling} that demonstrated a significant improvement in image quality by generating multiple images and selecting the most aligned one.
-In our setting, instead of completing all denoising processes, we leverage \model early misalignment detection capabilities, and evaluate how early it can stop poorly aligned denoising processes and keep the best language-to-latent aligned one. \item{\textbf{Factual Consistency:}} As an additional experiment, we assess the model's ability to assign the highest score to the most factually accurate prompt.
+This allows us to observe how early \model can detect misalignments. \item{\textbf{Latent-to-Text Retrieval:}} As an additional experiment, we assess the model's ability to assign the highest score to the most factually accurate prompt.
 This experiment aims to analyze \model in the presence of captions that include non-factual distractors.
 This evaluation is crucial as it tests the model's capacity to distinguish the correct caption from highly similar, yet non-factual, errors.
-Ultimately, success on this task suggests that the model possesses the semantic understanding required to prevent non-factual image selections during generation. \end{itemize}
+Ultimately, success on this task suggests that the model possesses the semantic understanding required to prevent non-factual image selections during generation. \item{\textbf{Early-Stopping Best-of-N:}} Our main experiment follows recent work~\cite{vqascore, inference_time_scaling,xie2025sana} that demonstrated a significant improvement in image quality by generating multiple images and selecting the most aligned one.
+In our setting, instead of completing all denoising processes, we leverage \model early misalignment detection capabilities, and evaluate how early it can stop poorly aligned denoising processes and keep the best language-to-latent aligned one. \end{itemize}